-Home / Blog / Airplane Accident Law Blog / “How A 2018 Crash Resulted In Key Changes In Marine Corps Investigations
+How A 2018 Crash Resulted In Key Changes in Marine Corps Investigations

-How A 2018 Crash Resulted In Key Changes In Marine Corps Investigations
+How A 2018 Crash Resulted In Key Changes in Marine Corps Investigations

 Researching In The Aftermath Of A Tragedy

-Two years ago, Marine Corps families received a phone call they should never have.
+Two years ago, Marine Corps families received a call they should never have.
 Families of our military personnel prepare themselves for the worst.
 They know that it could come.
 But rarely do we think that deaths can happen due to the mistakes of other Americans.
 This is difficult for many families to handle.
 On December 6, 2018, off Japan’s coast, a F/A18D Hornet and KC-130J Hercules attempted a nighttime midair refueling.

-Due to a severe error, the two craft collided, killing both the Hornet pilot and five Marines on the C-130.
-After almost two full years, an investigation found severe issues with how the brass handled the event.
+Due to a severe error, the two craft collided, killing the Hornet pilot and five Marines on the C-130.
+After almost two years, an investigation found severe issues with how the brass handled the event.
 The initial investigation found that nighttime and drug use were among the issues that caused the airplane crash.
 Furthermore, the Marine Corps believed that one of the pilots was not qualified to fly at night.
-Now it appears that the initial investigation did not do its proper homework and released misleading findings.
+Now it appears the initial investigation did not do its proper homework and released misleading findings.
 This will have clear implications for internal review procedures.
 Not to mention how nighttime refueling occurs.
 Furthermore, it also requires swift action by the military to reassert confidence among its members.

 For Michael Ehline, this is far more than just an event that happened far away.
 This is about the soul of our nation.
 Ehline is the current head of the Ehline Law Firm Personal Injury Attorneys APLC.
 However, his experience in law informs him only so much.
 Much of his expertise– and care– on the subject is due to his personal experiences.
 Ehline is a former member of the United States Marine Corps.

 That’s how he carved out a reputation as a fighter for those who donned the uniform.
 He is also available for interviews or comments on the issue.
-He can be reached at (213) 596-9642 or at losangeles@ehlinelaw.com.
+He can be reached at (213) 596-9642 or losangeles@ehlinelaw.com.

 Flaws In The Investigation?

 The aftermath of the crash near Japan was only the beginning.
 Families’ pain and suffering– not knowing the exact cause of the crash and why their loved ones would not be returning home to them.
-During this time of global uncertainty, this must have been especially unsettling.
+During this time of global uncertainty, this must have been incredibly unsettling.
 A further review found that the Marine Corps personnel conducting the first investigation was not impartial, thorough, or accurate, according to Lt.
-General Robert Hedelund, the Marine Corps’ longest-serving aviator, according to Military.com.
+General Robert Hedelund, the Marine Corps longest-serving aviator, according to Military.com.

 The implications are clear and deep: